pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 <a name="module_git..getRepoReadMe"></a>

 ### git~getRepoReadMe(repo) ⇒ <code>string</code> \| <code>undefined</code>
-Intends to retreive the GitHub repo readme file.
+Intends to retrieve the GitHub repo readme file.
 Will look for both `readme.md` and `README.md` just in case.

 **Kind**: inner method of [<code>git</code>](#module_git)